jedi4ever/veewee/doc/definition.md

     veewee vbox define 'myubuntu' 'ubuntu-10.10-server-amd64'

+If you want to use an external repo for the definition you can specify a git-url

+    veewee vbox define 'myubuntu' 'git://github.com/jedi4ever/myubuntu'

 ## Modifying a definition
 Definitions are stored under a directory 'definitions' relative to the current directory.